Learn which supplements work (and which don’t) to achieve your health goals

 Although there appear to be no differences between youth and elderly in fasting choline concentrations in serum or the response of serum choline to supplementation (50mg/kg choline in the form of choline bitartrate), it appears that the increase in choline containing compounds in the brain in the elderly (19% higher than baseline) was significantly less than that seen in youth (60%).

 It is known that trimethylamine compounds (choline and trimethylglycine) can be metabolized by intestinal bacteria to form the gas trimethylamine (TMA) which is reminiscient of rotting fish but is absorbed through the colon wall and is metabolized by flavin monooxygenase (FMO3 in particular) to form odourless trimethylamine N-oxide (TMAO).
-When fed to mice when their normal chow diet (0.08-0.09% choline) was enhanced to either 0.5% or 1% choline by weight the higher doses were able to accelerate formation of artherosclerotic lesions; these lesions were highly corrected with serum TMAO and with hepatic FMO3 expression which was higher in female rats (1,000-fold).
+When fed to mice when their normal chow diet (0.08-0.09% choline) was enhanced to either 0.5% or 1% choline by weight the higher doses were able to accelerate formation of artherosclerotic lesions; these lesions were highly correlated with serum TMAO and with hepatic FMO3 expression which was higher in female rats (1,000-fold).
 This study also confirmed that suppression of gastrointestinal flora (with antibiotics) reduced serum TMAO increases from dietary choline and prevented the increase in atherogenesis from choline (which appears to be mediated via TMAO) and that isotopically labelled oral choline products were found to be labelled TMAO; strongly suggesting a direct metabolic conversion.
 This paper has a few responses which are catered to prescribing possible solutions to the 'problematic' metabolism, commenting on intestinal metabolism, or commenting on the metabolonomic approach.

 Preliminary (fairly convincing) that the metabolite of choline known as TMAO can be pro-atherogenic while choline itself does not appear to be pro-atherogenic, although ingestion of choline begets metabolism into TMAO